-Not Rotated during Storage Rotated during Storage Sealed Bearing(s) If stored less than 12 months, put the alternator into service.
+Not Rotated during Storage Rotated during Storage Re-greasable Bearing(s) If stored less than 12 months, put the alternator into service.
+If stored less than 6 months, put the alternator into service.
 If stored more than 12 months, replace the bearing(s) then put the alternator into service.
-If stored less than 24 months, put the alternator into service.
-If stored more than 24 months, replace the bearing(s) then put the alternator into service.
-Re-greasable Bearing(s) If stored less than 12 months, put the alternator into service.
-If stored more than 12 months, replace the bearing(s) then put the alternator into service.
-If stored less than 6 months, put the alternator into service.
 If stored between 6 and 24 months, re-grease the bearing(s) during the first run then put the alternator into service.
 If stored more than 24 months, replace the bearing(s) then put the alternator into service.